-The Commission for Education Excellence is a 12-person volunteer committee which was established to advise the County Executive on various education-related matters.
+The Commission for Education Excellence is a volunteer committee which was established to advise the County Executive on various education-related matters.

 More Information on Events, Meeting Agendas and Minutes can be found in the Calendar.